tanausu-dpa/hanlert-tic/docs/Manual/inputs_control/manual_15D_sphinx.rst

     - integer; default: 500

-  * Description: Maximum iteration index allowed for in a formal solution.
+  * Description: Maximum iteration index allowed for in a self-consistent solution.

 ITERI_MAX
 ---------